naodellerba/easy-connection-lib/piplib/README.md

 # jeeachinto - easy connections

-Create for allow the communication of robots in an easier way
+Created to allow communication of NAO and PEPPER robots in an easier way